Is Kratom Legal — a New Reefer Madness for the 21st Century

-Governmental overreaction has an interesting and shittastic history in lots of things — including Kratom.
+Governmental overreaction has an interesting and shit-tastic history in lots of things.
+Kratom is just one of them.

-In the early 9140s, the government in Thailand had a problem.
+In the early 1940s, the government in Thailand had a problem.
 Too many people were getting off smack.
-Opium addicts were instead turning to Kratom — an unregulated herb — and abandoning opium, which was the Thai government’s drug of choice that it depended on for tax revenue.
+Opium addicts were instead turning to Kratom — an unregulated herb — and ditching opium.
+This was the Thai government’s drug of choice that it depended on for tax revenue.

 So the Thai government outlawed Kratom.

-Today, Oxycontin is a $17.82 billion dollar industry.
-And pharmaceutical companies donated nearly $30 million to congressional political campaigns last year alone.
+Today, Oxycontin sales are worth $17.82 billion.
+And pharma companies donated nearly $30 million to congressional political campaigns last year alone.
 That just happens to be enough money to buy 1 million acres of the Moon on Lunarland.com.
 Coincidence?